knative/eventing/docs/eventing-api.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>Date is the string of specific date time to fire events only once.
-Default is empty.
+Default is empty.</p>
-Mutually exclusive with Schedule.</p>
 </td>
 </tr>
 </table>